-“Gene-editing” or “genome-editing” describes a range of new techniques to alter the genetic material of plants, animals, and microbes, such as bacteria.
-The most common of these techniques currently used in experiments is called CRISPR.
+Genome editing, also called gene editing, techniques are a type of genetic engineering, resulting in the creation of genetically modified organisms (GMOs).
+Genome editing is a collection of techniques that alter the genetic material of genetic material of plants, animals and microbes.
+The aim is to insert, delete or otherwise change a DNA sequence at a specific, targeted site or sites in the genome.
 These new genetic engineering techniques raise many of the same risk questions as earlier techniques of genetic engineering, and raise the same environmental, social, economic and ethical concerns.

-The new techniques can make it easier and faster to genetically engineer (genetically modify) a wider range of organisms, for more purposes.
+The new techniques can make it easier and faster to genetically engineer a wider range of organisms, for more purposes.
 They are powerful research tools that are being used to better understand gene function and, in particular, to genetically modify mice and other research animals to study human diseases.
-They are also being used to promise new GM foods.
-The biotechnology industry argues that gene editing should not be classified as genetic modification, and should not be regulated or labelled.
+They are also being used to experiment with creating new GM crop plants and farm animals.
+The biotechnology industry argues that genome editing should not be classified as genetic modification, and should not be regulated or labelled.

 - Read the paper Template plasmid integration in germline genome-edited cattle,

 - “No matter how “precise” the initial gene-editing event is in terms of location, undesirable outcomes can occur at the intended site stemming from the DNA repair processes that follow the cutting of the DNA by the editing tool.
 The findings described in the paper by the US FDA scientists are yet another illustration that looking only for off-target effects from a gene-editing procedure is not enough to identify the full spectrum of undesirable outcomes, which can occur even at the intended gene-editing site.” – from Gene-edited hornless cattle: Flaws in the genome overlooked, GMWatch, August 9, 2019.